apasabeyoglu/trendyol/readme.md

 # Trendyol Case Study

-> Go application for Trendyol case study
+> Go application for Trendyol case study.
+I've tried to keep everything simple.
+I haven't use any foldering such as 'model' etc. because of the simplicity.

 ---